-Dividends received from non-residents are included in the taxable base of the recipient company, as grossed up for the foreign withholding tax, provided that the Serbian company holds at least 25% of the distributing company's shares.
+Dividends received from non-residents are included in the taxable base of the recipient company, as grossed up for the foreign withholding tax and tax on profits, provided that the Serbian company holds at least 10% of the distributing company's shares.
 Any foreign withholding tax may be set against the corporate tax liability, but only to the extent of Serbian corporate tax liability on that income.
-Furthermore, as regards withholding tax on dividends, no foreign tax credit may be claimed at all unless the recipient company has held at least 10% of the distributing company's shares for at least 12 months before the date of the distribution.